 The following guidelines must be followed if students register for Audit credit for School of Nursing courses:

 The student is required to meet the dress code of any agency to which he/she is assigned for clinical experience.
 The faculty member will inform students of particular regulations during orientation to the agency/clinical service.
 Non-compliance to the dress code will lead to disciplinary action by the faculty, relative to the seriousness of the infraction.

 Students visiting families in the community not under the aegis of a clinical service/agency with a dress code should dress in a professional manner.

 Independent study is a mechanism by which students can study a definitive area in depth under the direction of faculty members.
 Students engaged in independent study are responsible for their own learning within the guidelines of the learning contract established with the supervising faculty member.
-Independent study can be counted as elective credit and may, with the approval of the Director of the Graduate Program, be used in place of a regular course.
+Independent study can be counted as elective credit and may--with the approval of the Director of the Graduate Program--be used in place of a regular course.
+Note that extenuating circumstances must be validated by the Director to accommodate a request for the use of an Independent Study in place of a normal course offering.
 Grading procedures for independent study are determined by the student and the faculty member and may be either normally graded or pass/fail.

 Students who wish to pursue independent study should use the following procedures:

 If the Independent Study involves a clinical component, the following procedures should be followed in addition to those previously stated:

 Nurse practitioner students are required to complete the Prescribing Information for Nurse Practitioners and Midwives continuing education course in NYS prior to taking the Role I course.
 This learning experience may be accessed online.
 There is a fee to complete this NYS requirement, but you earn two continuing education contact hours.
 Students are required to give a copy of their certificate of completion to their Role 1 faculty member.